1271 Avenue of the Americas: Offices

 Other offices in the building originally included the second-story offices of the Gilman Paper Company, designed by SLS-Environetics and connected to the lobby by an escalator.
 The vestibule at the top of the escalators had stainless-steel wall and a carpet that extended across the floor and part of the walls.
 Gilman's reception area had an angular reception desk and lighting fixtures made of stainless steel.
 Gilman's offices had ceilings measuring 13 ft tall, with angular furniture, sculpted ducts and lighting elements, exposed structural beams, and a color-coding scheme to distinguish the different departments.
+The Rockefeller Group also has an office on the 24th floor, which was redesigned in 2020 by the firm of Fogarty Finger.
+The Rockefeller Group's offices include a reception area with dark woods and a pantry designed in a mid-century modern style.
+There are open plan workspaces with dropped ceilings, as well as executive offices and meeting spaces with glass walls.

 Auditorium

 Gio Ponti designed an auditorium at the setback above the eighth floor, along with an adjoining kitchen, dining room, reception area, and lounge.
 This space was meant for meetings with advertisers and corporate and sales functions.
 The space was arranged with walls at irregular angles and originally had colored glass-block walls and Sicilian paintings.
 The auditorium itself had a domed ceiling, while the ceiling in the adjoining spaces contained brass motifs.
 The floors were yellow with green and blue streaks, and geometric wooden furniture was specially designed for the space.
-The auditorium was closed by 1981, when the furniture was sold; it was redesigned by Davis, Brody & Associates in 1983.
+The auditorium was closed by 1981, and the furniture was sold.
+It was redesigned by Davis, Brody & Associates in 1983 and became a conference center.